codeproject/CodeProject.AI-Server/README.md

 ### 2: Running and debugging the code

-1. Clone the CodeProject.AI repository.
+1. Clone the CodeProject.AI-Server repository.
 2. Make sure you have Visual Studio Code or Visual Studio 2019+ installed.
-3. Run the setup script in /Installers/Dev
+3. Run the setup script in /devops/install
+4. Optionally pull all CodeProject.AI Modules by running the clone_repos script in /devops/install
-4. Debug the front-end server application (see notes below, but it's easy)
+5. Debug the front-end server application (see notes below, but it's easy)

 ## How do I use it in my application?